Prenatal care: Visits

-The WHO recommends that pregnant women should all receive at least eight antenatal visits to spot and treat problems and give immunizations.
+The WHO recommends that pregnant women receive at least eight antenatal visits to spot and treat problems and give immunizations.
 Although antenatal care is important to improve the health of both mother and baby, many women do not receive the recommended eight visits.

 There is little evidence behind the number of antenatal visits pregnant women receive and what care and information is given at each visit.
 It has been suggested that women who have low-risk pregnancies should have fewer antenatal visits.
 However, when this was tested, women with fewer visits had babies who were much more likely to be admitted to neonatal intensive care and stay there for longer (though this could be down to chance results).

 A 2015 Cochrane Review findings buttresses this notion, with evidence that in settings with limited resources, where the number of visits is already low, programmes of ANC with reduced visits are associated with an increase in perinatal mortality.
 Therefore, it is doubtful that the reduced visits model is ideal, even in low-income countries (LICs), where pregnant women are already attending fewer appointments.
 Not only is visiting prenatal care early is highly recommended, but also a more flexible pathway allowing more visits, from the time a pregnant woman books for prenatal care, as it potentially enables more attention to those women who come late.
 Also, women who had fewer antenatal visits were not as satisfied with the care they received compared with women who had the standard number of visits.

-Prenatal Examinations
+Examinations

 At the initial antenatal care visit, pregnant women are classified into either low risk or high risk.
 Antenatal risk assessment began in the United Kingdom before becoming a widespread practice.

-Prenatal screening is testing for diseases or conditions in a fetus or embryo before it is born, and prenatal diagnosis refers to the official confirmation of these potential diseases of conditions.
+Prenatal screening is testing for diseases or conditions in a fetus or embryo before it is born, and prenatal diagnosis refers to the official confirmation of these potential diseases or conditions.
 Obstetricians and midwives have the ability to monitor mother's health and prenatal development during pregnancy through series of regular check-ups.